rockcookies/fnx-ui/packages/fnx-ui/src/pull-refresh/index.en-US.md

 ## Successful Reminder

-Through `slots`, you can set the top printed copy of the refresh success.
+Through `slots` props you can set the top printed copy of the refresh success.

 ```tsx
 import { PullRefresh } from 'fnx-ui';